lino-framework/book/docs/specs/bevats.rst

 have no more "due VAT to declare" but now we have a "debth towards the tax office".
 From that point on a VAT declaration behaves and is handled like a purchase invoice which needs to get paid in time.
-That will be described in :doc:`cosi/finan`.
+That will be described in :doc:`finan`.

 We can verify that the VAT declaration did the correct sum by looking at the history of 4510 of that month: